bevyengine/rfcs/rfcs/27-derive-component.md

 ```

 If you forget to properly annotate your component type, the compiler will remind you
 of that as soon as you try to insert that component into the world or query for it.
-Apart from type safety, this also provides a visual indication that given type
+Apart from type safety, this also provides a visual indication that the given type
 is intended to be directly associated with entities in the world.

 By default, your component will be stored using Dense storage strategy.